 Mr Peter Smith, appointed Headteacher in September 2023 after nine years as Deputy, describes the culture as "restless"—a drive to constantly refine what the school does.
 The ethos centres on "Opportunity," visible in the sheer volume of activities on offer.
 Relationships between staff and students are relaxed but respectful; the code of conduct emphasises "courtesy and consideration" above rigid discipline.

 Academic performance is solid and consistent.
-In 2024, the school achieved an Average Attainment 8 score of 45.5, sitting just inline with the England average of 45.9.
-This reflects a comprehensive cohort that achieves results consistent with national expectations.
+In the 2024-25 / 2025 dataset, the school achieved an Average Attainment 8 score of 43.8 and a Progress 8 score of -0.15.
+This reflects a comprehensive cohort with results broadly consistent with national expectations.

-At A-level, the school ranks 1,088th in England (FindMySchool ranking), placing it in the top 42% of schools nationally.
-Performance is solid, sitting in line with the middle 35% of schools in England (25th to 60th percentile).
-Notably, over half of all grades (52.7%) were A*-B in 2024, providing a strong platform for university entry.
+At A-level, the school ranks 890th out of 2,549 in England for academic performance (FindMySchool ranking), placing it in the top 35% of schools nationally.
+Performance is solid, and 60% of grades were A*-B in the 2025 dataset, providing a strong platform for university entry.

 England ranks and key metrics (where available)